whopriyam/Text-Genration-To-Improve-NER-And-Langauge-Modelling/README.md

 The data folder has train, test and full data csv files.
 Perform all training/generation/augmentation on the train set and for evaluation, use the test set.

+create_templates.py can be run to generate thrax templates.

 Install the following libraries to run the Pegasus code:

 ``` !pip install sentence-splitter```